 Please contact us at firstname.lastname@example.org if you have any further questions regarding our payment policies.

 What if I can't come for the whole week?

 If you can only come for part of the camp week you have to let the camp crew know what dates you will arrive and leave.
 You will need to organise your own transport outside to and from the site, however we are happy to talk about arranging pickups/dropoffs at nearby train stations.

 I want to come to Camp but i don't think i'll be allowed...

 We find that parents/guardians usually have a LOT of questions about Camp and may at first be hesitant to let a young person attend camp!
 We also understand that not all young people are 'out' to these adults and may find it tricky to get permission.

 Check out our info for parents page - it's specifically for parents and guardians of campers, to answer any questions about Camp.

 Or, feel free to get in contact with the Camp Crew via our contact us page and we'll do our best to figure something out so you are able to attend camp!
 If you think payment or transport will be a big obstacle, please contact us as we do our best to make sure these are not barriers for young people to attend.

 There are 6 cabins with 8 bunk beds in each.
-Campers are free to choose where they would like to sleep each night, and each cabin will have at least one crew member in it to supervise.
+Every cabin will have at least one crew member in it to supervise.

 No. There are two shared toilet blocks containing toilet stalls, shower stalls, sinks, mirrors and extra toiletries for campers.